hgeraldino/SEcrypta/README.md

 -------------------
 Uses a combination of symmetrical and asymmetrical encryption (hybrid) to encrypt sensitive data.

-  * Symmetric keys are generated using AES 256bits
+  * Symmetric keys (AES)
-  * Asymmetric keys are generated using RSA 2048 bits
+  * Asymmetric keys (RSA and ECC keys)
-  * User private keys are encrypted using PBE
+  * User private keys are encrypted using different PBKDF functions